jshmrsn/botfarm/README.md

 <h3>Multiplayer Game Platform for Embodying Generative Agents</h3>
 </div>

-## Goals
+## Mission
-- Provide a game simulation platform that can be used to embody generative agents, and to conduct evaluation of those agents in configured scenarios.
+Provide a game simulation platform that can be easily used to embody generative agents built with any technology stack via an API.

-- Decouple game simulations and agent technology stacks via an HTTP API, so that generative agents can be built with any preferred technology stack.

-- Support real time multiplayer, so players can interact with generative agents and other players.

-- Prioritize maintainability, code quality, and game development best practices of the game simulation code base, so that it can be extended or remixed for various research use cases.
+## Long-Term Research Motivation
+Imagine a simulation where characters need both food and shelter to survive, but individual characters are only able to specialize in the production of a certain subset of goods.

+Would a society of one hundred generative agents develop some form of an economy in this scenario?
+Would agents demonstrate a desire to survive as individuals?
+Would reputation-based relationships form?
+Are current LLM technologies capable of these kinds of intelligent social behaviors?

+Could emergent moral dilemmas in these kind of social simulations pose challenges to alignment techniques?

+By embodying generative agents in relatable social simulations and allowing players to interact with agents in real-time, could we uncover latent artificial intelligence capabilities in current models?

+Given service costs, rate limits, and generation speeds, is it practical to run these types of simulations?
+What kind of techniques can be developed to mitigate current costs and limitations?

 ## Demo
 You can [play in the browser](https://botfarm.app) (with AI agents disabled due to high API costs).